ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configurations/core-configuration.md

 Required
 {: .label .label-red }

 A unique identifier assigned by Unbxd to each site created in the Unbxd Console dashboard.
 It is required to associate Autosuggest API requests with the correct site.
-Refer to [this section](https://unbxd.com/docs/site-search/documentation/configure-site-profile/) for more information.
+Refer to [this section](https://unbxd.com/docs/site-search/documentation/configure-site-profile/) for steps to retrieve the Site Key for your account.

 ### Default Value